How xero saved my marriage

-If you’re a Canberra small business owner like me, chances are you’ve spent too many Friday evenings alone in the office, generating invoices.
+If you’re an Australian small business owner like me, chances are you’ve spent too many Friday evenings alone in the office, generating invoices.
 You need to send out invoices, sure.
 But if you’re using traditional accounting software like MYOB, it’s a time-consuming process.

 What if there was a better way?